What makes the Wells Fargo ExpressSend Service right for me?

 It’s easy to get started.

-2. Provide us with the necessary beneficiary information once; no additional forms are needed when you want to send money to the same beneficiary again.
+2. Provide your beneficiary's information.
+Provide us with the necessary beneficiary information once; no additional forms are needed when you want to send money to the same beneficiary again.

 - When completing the Express Send Service Agreement, you must provide: